jasonqiu98/GRAIL-artifact/go-graph-checker/histories/README.md

 ## Register Histories (without Sharding or Replication)

-### [DS6] `rw-register`

-a set of histories (with the accompanying WAL logs) with increasing collection time from 10s to 200s.
+The following configurations apply universally for all list histories.

 - key count at the same time: 5
 - min txn length: 4
 - max txn length: 8

+### [Reg1] `reg-collection-time`

+a set of histories (with the accompanying WAL logs) with increasing collection time from 10s to 200s

+- time-limit: increasing from 10s to 200s with a step of 10s
+- rate: 20
+- number of sessions (number of threads to generate historiess): 10
 - max writes per key: 8

+### [Reg2] `reg-rate`

+a set of histories (with the accompanying WAL logs) with increasing rate from 10 to 200

+- time-limit: 30s
-- rate: 10
+- rate: increasing from 10 to 200 with a step of 10
+- number of sessions (number of threads to generate historiess): 10
+- max writes per key: 8

+### [Reg3] `reg-session`

+a set of histories (with the accompanying WAL logs) with increasing number of sessions from 10 to 200

+- time-limit: 30s
+- rate: 20
-- number of threads to generate histories: 20
+- number of sessions (number of threads to generate historiess): increasing from 10 to 200 with a step of 10
+- max writes per key: 8

+### [Reg4] `rw-register`

+a set of histories (with the accompanying WAL logs) with increasing max writes per key from 1 to 20

-- Key-count 5
+- time-limit: 30s
-- Max-writes-per-key 3
+- rate: 20
+- number of sessions (number of threads to generate historiess): 10
+- max writes per key: increasing from 10 to 200 with a step of 1

+## Not part of benchmarks

+- `anti-patterns` shows two anti-pattern examples used in the thesis
-N.B. `rw-register-test` is not a benchmark, but some prepared test cases for the effectiveness of the checker.
+- `rw-register-test` is not a benchmark, but some prepared test cases for the effectiveness of the checker.